omkarmoghe/Songbird/README.md

 ACCESS_TOKEN_SECRET = 'here'
 ```

-Next run `python songbird_data_builder.py` to generate the data file, formatted as a Max `coll` object.
+Now you can run `python songbird_data_builder.py` to generate the data file, formatted as a Max `coll` object.

 Finally, run the Max patch to play music!